-During such meetings that were duly attended by its members (as well as of the chairman of the board of statutory auditors) the committee, also availing itself of external consultants (at the Company's expense) has:
+During such meetings that were duly attended by its members (as well as of the chairman of the board of statutory auditors) the corporate governance committee, also availing itself of external consultants (at the Company's expense) has:

-- prepared the board review process, promoting, through a specific procedure, the selection of the consultancy firm engaged to support the board of directors and its committees in the self-assessment procedure for the financial year 2013; - reviewed the structure and contents of the corporate governance report and the ownership structures for the year 2012; - reviewed the sustainability report, within the scope of its responsibilities; the committee was updated on the main Group activities regarding corporate social responsibility matters; - analysed the developments in the national and EC legal frameworks on corporate law and corporate governance (with particular reference to the European Commission Action Plan of December 12, 2012 on corporate law and corporate governance and to the Directive of the Ministry of Economy and Finance of June 24, 2013 about criteria and modalities for the election of the members of the corporate bodies and remuneration policies of the top management of the companies controlled by the same Ministry).
+- prepared the board review process, promoting, through a specific procedure, the selection of the consultancy firm engaged to support the board of directors and its committees in the self-assessment procedure for the financial year 2014.
+Before such task was assigned to the nomination and compensation committee, the committee also expressed its agreement on the views concerning the size and composition of the board of directors, in view of the renewal of such body by the shareholders' meeting held on May 22, 2014; - reviewed the structure and contents of the corporate governance report and the ownership structures for the year 2013; - reviewed the sustainability report, within the scope of its responsibilities; the committee was updated on the main Group activities regarding corporate social responsibility matters; - examined the protective measures adopted within the company in favour of directors and statutory auditors in the event of legal proceedings related to the performance of their mandates; - analysed the developments in the national and EU legal frameworks on corporate law and corporate governance (with particular reference to the implementing regulations of the new legal framework on special powers of the Italian Government in strategic sectors, the updating of the Corporate Governance Code for listed companies and changes concerning corporate law matters provided under Law No. 116 of August 11, 2014 setting forth urgent measures for the relaunch and development of companies).